Development and testing with MicroShift¶

 This document provides instructions on how to deploy a MicroShift instance on a CentOS 9 Stream host, from your development computer.

-We use Microshift as the target OpenShift instance for SF-Operator when deploying, developing locally, or testing in our CI.
+We use MicroShift as the target OpenShift instance for SF-Operator when deploying, developing locally, or testing in our CI.

 Requirements¶